tairasoul/YADMB/README.md

 # changelog

-- add a shuffle command

-- start working on figuring out why it sometimes just decides to skip song and go to the next one
-  - may be the stream stopping for no reason, not sure
+- add-playlist:
+  - you can now shuffle the playlist before adding it to queue
+  - adds playlists faster now

+- add-queue:
+  - you can now tell it to add the song to be played next instead of adding it to the end of the queue

 # commands

-## addqueue
+## add-queue

 adds a link to the queue